-One could envisage a possible solution to these problems whereby the Constitution of FBH is amended in such a way as to do away with the Court of Human Rights and to allow the Federation Ombudsmen to refer cases directly to the Human Rights Commission of BH.
-One could even argue that the Washington Agreement, which includes the Constitution of FBH and which foresees the creation of the Human Rights Court, has been politically (if not legally) superseded by the Dayton Agreement.
+The Commission finds that this solution would not be contrary to the international agreements which are at the basis of the judicial system of BH.
+Actually, one could argue that the Washington Agreement, which includes the Constitution of FBH and which foresees the creation of the Human Rights Court, has been politically (if not legally) superseded by the Dayton Agreement.